AX USP | Controller

 AX USP - Universal USP (TR-369) Controller

-Axiros AX USP supports millions of concurrent USP Agents connected via WebSocket MTP in a single process.
-The Controller was developed from scratch in a memory safe language for safety and speed and supports all of the features specified in the latest TR-369 specification and most of the features currently defined in the specification process.
-AX USP interfaces seamlessly with all current and future Axiros products, thereby providing an seamless upgrade path for existing installations.
+It supports all features specified in the latest TR-369 specification and most features currently defined in the specification process.
+AX USP interfaces seamlessly with all current and future Axiros products, thereby providing a seamless upgrade path for existing installations.

-• Standalone process to handle many concurrent USP sessions
+Standalone process to handle many concurrent USP sessions

-• Provides continuity in current product deployments and the user interface
+Provides continuity in current product deployments and the user interface

-• Offers state-of-the-art northbound interfaces for maximum flexibility
+Offers state-of-the-art northbound interfaces for maximum flexibility

-• Uses a stateless implementation for independence and container compatibility
+Uses a stateless implementation for independence and container compatibility

 What is a User Services Platform Controller?